SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 Shows a list of project members in the current project in the **Project** screen.

 > [!TIP]
-> If you double-click the name of a project member, the [contact card][2] opens, and here you can view and edit detailed information about the project member.
+> Double-click the name of a project member to open the [contact card][2] where you can view and edit detailed information about the project member.

 ## Sale